anotheria/moskito/moskito-core/README.md

-# What is MoSKito-Core?
+# What the Component does?

-**MoSKito-Core** is the heart of [MoSKito Monitoring system](https://moskito.org), the main engine that does all performance counting.
+**MoSKito-Core** is the engine that does all performance counting for [MoSKito Monitoring system](https://moskito.org).

-It contains [Producers, Stats and Intervals](https://confluence.opensource.anotheria.net/display/MSK/MoSKito+Concepts#MoSKitoConcepts-producers).
-It also defines [Accumulators](https://confluence.opensource.anotheria.net/display/MSK/MoSKito+Concepts#MoSKitoConcepts-accumulators) and [Thresholds](https://confluence.opensource.anotheria.net/display/MSK/MoSKito+Concepts#MoSKitoConcepts-thresholds).
+It contains Producers, Stats and Intervals.
+It also defines Accumulators and Thresholds.

+Read [MoSKito Concepts](https://confluence.opensource.anotheria.net/display/MSK/MoSKito+Concepts) to know what these names mean.

+# Resources

 #### [Component's Documentation page](https://confluence.opensource.anotheria.net/display/MSK/MoSKito-Core)

+# Support & Questions

-###Any questions?
+Any questions?

 Do not hesitate and write to [moskito@anotheria.net](mailto: moskito@anotheria.net).